emanmoustafaalsayaad/Protein-Parsing-Algorithms-Final-Project/README.md

 | 50,000 | Skipped | 0.6903s | 0.0536s | 92.2% |

 > **Note:**
-> The Top-Down DP approach was skipped for larger values of `N` due to recursion depth limitations.
+> Note on "Skipped": The Top-Down approach relies on recursion.
+For large $N$ (string length), the recursion depth exceeds Python's default limits and incurs significant function call overhead.
+We skip it for $N > 2,500$ to prevent RecursionError crashes and excessive runtimes.
 ---

 ## Conclusion